jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

     TypeError: function_02() takes 2 positional arguments but 3 were given

-* I change the name of the first input, then add another name in parentheses to make the number of inputs match in ``type_error.py``
+* I change the name of the first input, then add another name in parentheses to make the number of inputs match

   .. code-block:: python
-    :lineno-start: 29
+    :lineno-start: 49
     :emphasize-lines: 1

     def function_02(first, second, third):